zabereznikova/docs.de-de/docs/visual-basic/programming-guide/language-features/procedures/extension-methods.md

 - extending data types [Visual Basic]
 - extension methods [Visual Basic] ms.assetid: b8020aae-374d-46a9-bcb7-8cc2390b93b6
-ms.openlocfilehash: d988ab36703bc20e6960d4b8ecc7a476d95ee9bc
+ms.openlocfilehash: a88756fce9137f89db1b6b8b007d528e98381830
-ms.sourcegitcommit: 2e95559d957a1a942e490c5fd916df04b39d73a9
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 10/16/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "72396010"
+ms.locfileid: "74341177"
 ---
 # <a name="extension-methods-visual-basic"></a>Erweiterungsmethoden (Visual Basic)

-Erweiterungs Methoden ermöglichen es Entwicklern, Datentypen, die bereits definiert sind, benutzerdefinierte Funktionen hinzuzufügen, ohne einen neuen abgeleiteten Typ zu erstellen.
-Erweiterungs Methoden ermöglichen das Schreiben einer Methode, die aufgerufen werden kann, als ob es sich um eine Instanzmethode des vorhandenen Typs handelt.
+Extension methods enable developers to add custom functionality to data types that are already defined without creating a new derived type.
+Extension methods make it possible to write a method that can be called as if it were an instance method of the existing type.

 ## <a name="remarks"></a>Hinweise

 Eine Erweiterungsmethode kann ausschließlich eine `Sub`-Prozedur oder eine `Function`-Prozedur sein.
 Erweiterungseigenschaften, -felder oder -ereignisse können nicht definiert werden.
-Alle Erweiterungs Methoden müssen mit dem Erweiterungs Attribut `<Extension>` aus dem <xref:System.Runtime.CompilerServices?displayProperty=nameWithType>-Namespace gekennzeichnet werden und müssen in einem [Modul](../../../language-reference/statements/module-statement.md)definiert werden.
-Wenn eine Erweiterungsmethode außerhalb eines Moduls definiert ist, generiert der Visual Basic-Compiler den Fehler [BC36551](../../../misc/bc36551.md), "Erweiterungs Methoden können nur in Modulen definiert werden".
+All extension methods must be marked with the extension attribute `<Extension>` from the <xref:System.Runtime.CompilerServices?displayProperty=nameWithType> namespace and must be defined in a [Module](../../../language-reference/statements/module-statement.md).
+If an extension method is defined outside a module, the Visual Basic compiler generates error [BC36551](../../../misc/bc36551.md), "Extension methods can be defined only in modules".

 Der erste Parameter in der Definition einer Erweiterungsmethode gibt den Datentyp an, der von der Methode erweitert wird.
 Beim Ausführen der Methode wird der erste Parameter an die Instanz des Datentyps gebunden, der die Methode aufruft.

-Das `Extension`-Attribut kann nur auf eine Visual Basic [`Module`](../../../language-reference/statements/module-statement.md), [`Sub`](../../../language-reference/statements/sub-statement.md)oder [`Function`](../../../language-reference/statements/function-statement.md)angewendet werden.
-Wenn Sie die Datei auf einen `Class` oder einen `Structure` anwenden, generiert der Visual Basic-Compiler den Fehler [BC36550](../../../language-reference/error-messages/extension-attribute-can-be-applied-only-to-module-sub-or-function-declarations.md). das Erweiterungs Attribut kann nur auf Module, Sub-oder Function-Deklarationen angewendet werden.
+The `Extension` attribute can only be applied to a Visual Basic [`Module`](../../../language-reference/statements/module-statement.md), [`Sub`](../../../language-reference/statements/sub-statement.md), or [`Function`](../../../language-reference/statements/function-statement.md).
+If you apply it to a `Class` or a `Structure`, the Visual Basic compiler generates error [BC36550](../../../language-reference/error-messages/extension-attribute-can-be-applied-only-to-module-sub-or-function-declarations.md), "'Extension' attribute can be applied only to 'Module', 'Sub', or 'Function' declarations".

 ## <a name="example"></a>Beispiel